2jw6152/scanQ/README.md

 These steps help Google MLKit produce more accurate recognition results.

-Additionally the camera image stream now includes per-plane metadata so that MLKit receives the correct row stride information for YUV frames.
-This further reduces recognition errors on some devices.
+Additionally the camera image stream now provides the row stride (bytesPerRow) of the image so MLKit can correctly interpret YUV frames.
+This helps reduce recognition errors on some devices.

 Math formulas detected in the recognized text are extracted and stored with each question so they can be handled separately in the future.